 We bring about positive change for the state of MN through organizing practices with the MN East African community.

 Our immediate focus is to build the capacity of Islamic faith centers in Minnesota and the East African immigrant communities of Minnesota.
 We work to increase these citizen’s understanding and influence upon key public issues affecting current and future success

-With support the Catalyst Initiative, the Minneapolis Foundation, Hennepin County, Hennepin Healthcare, Allina Health, and the University of MN Department of Family Medicine and Community Health our shared work utilizes Islamic principles and tenants connecting to current understandings on public health.
+With support the Catalyst Initiative, the Minneapolis Foundation, Hennepin County, Hennepin Healthcare (HHS), Allina Health, M Health Fairview, and the University of MN Department of Family Medicine and Community Health our shared work utilizes Islamic principles and tenants connecting to current understandings on public health.
 These initiatives provide new and important perspectives in how best to address our individual and community health.
 Through these initiatives we have addressed key topics of diabetes, breast and cervical cancer screening, mind/body wellness, trauma informed care, and the value of Muslim chaplains in hospitals.

 Our career programs focus upon both youth and adult career development that looks to build upon community strengths is informed my current and future career potentials, and targets key social roles such as exploration of teaching careers for East African American young professionals.

 By connecting Islamic principles and cultural values to methods of Mind Body Medicine and Trauma Informed Care, OPR is developing new models of community-centered healthcare services.